 - Placeholder flavor.
 After adding the flowers (fresh or dried), add a place-holding flavor.
 This will be the flavor that ties everything together and keeps an iced tea tasting strong enough to withstand a few ice cubes melting into it.
 Dried red raspberry leaves or dried nettles work well here.
 Add two parts of these herbs.

 - Fruity component.
 Next, a fruity or naturally sweet component is nice.
-Dried rosehips is a common choice here.
+Dried rosehips are a common choice here.
 These are sold in many herb shops or health food stores if you have not harvested your own.
 Another option here is hibiscus flowers, which are not only sweet and lemony flavored but also impart a rich, red color to your teas.
 Add one part of these herbs.

 - Cooling herb.
 Especially for summer iced tea, a cooling herb is an ideal final ingredient.
 Mint is usually most common here.
+Neem is another example.
 You can add any combination or variety of available mint herbs you have.
 Another naturally cooing herb that works well to round out your blend is borage—the leaves or flowers (or both) can be used.
 Add one part cooling herbs to finish your recipe.

 ImmuniTea.
 This is a recipe borrowed from Real Food Outlaws.
 It uses classic immune-boosting ingredients that are rich in antioxidants and vitamins.
 It makes a great hot tea for the winter colds-and-flu season.

 Simply mix all the herbs together and store in an airtight container.
 To brew, use a tea ball to steep 1 teaspoon of tea blend in hot water for 20 minutes.